Mandatory Reporting of Child Abuse and Neglect

 - Attachment E: Form SS 8572, Instructions

 CANRA identifies more than 40 employment positions with specified responsibilities as mandated reporters, including teachers and, as of January 1, 2013, university employees whose duties involve regular contact with children, or who supervise employees whose duties involve regular contact with children.
-For purposes of this policy, all CSU employees are designated mandated reporters.
-Volunteers are not mandated reporters.
+All employees listed in Attachment B are designated mandated reporters.
 As designated mandated reporters, all employees are required to report suspected child abuse or neglect.

 Whenever an employee, in his/her professional capacity or within the scope of his/her employment, has knowledge of or observes a child (i.e., a person under the age of 18 years) whom the employee knows, or reasonably suspects, to have been the victim of child abuse or neglect, the employee must report the incident.
 An employee should reasonably suspect child abuse or neglect whenever “it is objectively reasonable … to entertain such a suspicion, based upon facts that could cause a reasonable person in a like position, drawing, when appropriate, on his or her training and experience, to suspect child abuse or neglect.”
 (Penal Code § 11166(a)).
 Facts upon which a reasonable suspicion may arise do not have to have been witnessed by the employee, but rather can be learned from other sources.
 The employee may seek assistance from the campus Mandated Reporting Coordinator, whose duties are described below.
 However, the employee is personally responsible for determining when reporting is called for and following the reporting procedures identified in this executive order.